 In today's world, almost everything has moved online.
-For businesses, this includes shifting from on-premise to cloud-based software systems.
+For businesses, this includes shifting from on-premises to cloud-based software systems.

 For those organizations still stuck in their traditional ways, that have yet to make the transition, it may seem like a stressful or overwhelming move.
 But in order to future-proof a business, we are fast approaching the point where it is no longer a choice.